thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 <br>
 The "Temperature and humidity history" widget is added, but there are no charts on it.
 We will fix it right now.

-To correctly display data on widgets that use the dashboard [timewindow](/docs/{{docsPrefix}}user-guide/dashboards/#timewindow), you need to adjust the time interval and aggregation function settings.
+To correctly display data on widgets that use the dashboard [time window](/docs/{{docsPrefix}}user-guide/dashboards/#timewindow), you need to adjust the time interval and aggregation function settings.
 To do this, open the time window, select to display data from the last 12 hours, choose the aggregation as "Average," and the grouping interval as "1 hour".

-This setup ensures that all widgets using the dashboard's timewindow will now display data averaged over each of the last 12 hours, providing a clear view of the temperature and humidity trends.
+This setup ensures that all widgets using the dashboard's time window will now display data averaged over each of the last 12 hours, providing a clear view of the temperature and humidity trends.
 Now, you can effectively monitor the average temperature and humidity readings for each hour over the past 12 hours.

 {% include images-gallery.html imageCollection="temperature-and-humidity-history-2" %}